Woodbridge Township, New Jersey: Geography

 According to the U.S. Census Bureau, the township had a total area of 24.61 square miles (63.74 km2), including 23.26 square miles (60.24 km2) of land and 1.35 square miles (3.50 km2) of water (5.50%).

 The township borders Carteret, Edison, Perth Amboy and Sayreville in Middlesex County; Clark, Linden and Rahway in Union County.
 Its border with the borough of Staten Island in New York City is in the Arthur Kill.

 Area codes 732 and 848 are used in Woodbridge.

 Pumpkin Patch Brook, which flows through Woodbridge, is a tributary of the Robinson's Branch of the Rahway River, which feeds the Robinson's Branch Reservoir.

 Climate

 The township has a borderline humid subtropical climate (Cfa) similar to most of metropolitan New Jersey.
 The local hardiness zone is 7a.

 Communities

 There are distinct communities within Woodbridge Township.
 Several of these communities have their own ZIP Codes, and many are listed by the United States Census Bureau as census-designated places (CDPs), but they are all unincorporated communities and neighborhoods within the Township that, together, make up Woodbridge Township.

-Avenel (with 2010 Census population of 17,011), Colonia (17,795), Fords (15,187), Iselin (18,695), Port Reading (3,728), Sewaren (2,756), Woodbridge or Woodbridge Proper (19,265) are census-designated places and unincorporated communities located within Woodbridge Township.
+Avenel (with 2020 Census population of 16,290), Colonia (18,609), Fords (12,941), Hopelawn (2,603), Iselin (20,088), Keasbey (3,027), Menlo Park Terrace (2,806), Port Reading (3,921), Sewaren (2,885), Woodbridge or Woodbridge Proper (19,839) are census-designated places and unincorporated communities located within Woodbridge Township.